 3. Transparent dresses that reveal underwear are not permitted outside halls of residences.

-5. Female students are not allowed to wear knicker burgers and trousers outside their halls of residences.
+5. Female students are not allowed to wear knicker burgers and trousers outside their halls of residence.

 6. Christ Apostolic Church does not encourage the use of trinkets.
 Students are therefore encouraged to imbibe this culture.

-7. Pyjamas, nightgowns and bathroom slippers are not allowed outside halls of residences.
+7. Pyjamas, nightgowns and bathroom slippers are not allowed outside the halls of residences.

-8. Native attires that conform with above standards are permitted.
+8. Native attires that conform to the above standards are permitted.

-9. Heavy make-ups of varying shades and colours are not permitted.
+9. Heavy make-up of varying shades and colours is not permitted.